ibexa/documentation-developer/docs/tutorials/enterprise_beginner/3_using_existing_blocks.md

 When you look at the template, you can see three blocks, each of which will render the Content items using the `featured` view.
 As you may remember, so far you only have templates for `full` view for Articles.
 This means you need to create a `featured` view template for it as well, otherwise you will get an error when trying to add Content to the block.

-For the app to know which template file to use in such case, you need to modify the `views.yml` file in `app/config` folder again.
+For the app to know which template file to use in such a case, you need to modify the `views.yml` file in `app/config` folder again.
 Add the following code to this file, on the same level as the `full` key:

 ``` yaml
 # in app/config/views.yml: